sigsum/sigsum/doc/design.md

 Below is a brief summary.
 - **Preserved data flows:** a believer can enforce sigsum logging without making additional outbound network connections.
-Proofs of public logging are provided using the same distribution mechanism as before.
+Proofs of public logging are provided using the same distribution mechanism as is used for distributing the opaque data.
 - **Sharding to simplify log life cycles:** starting to operate a log is easier than closing it down in a reliable way.
 We have a predefined sharding interval that determines the time during which the log will be active.